odewahn/thebe-server/docs/rack-overview.md

 ### List available flavors

-A `flavor` is basically the specs (RAM, disk, etc) that the new image will run on.
+A `flavor` describes the specs (RAM, disk, etc) that the new image will run on.

 ```
 $ rack servers flavor list